interstitialRedirectModalTitle

 • Green graphic icon of trees protected by a surrounding fence.

-This total acreage is made up of nearly 145 properties in Central Texas—over half of which TNC has directly protected or assisted in protecting.
+This total acreage is made up of 160 properties in Central Texas—over half of which TNC has directly protected or assisted in protecting.

 • Green graphic icon of three people.